bbachmey/PWM_PTO/site_model.md

     + Articles about the Local School Descision Making Committee
   + OAA
     + Ohio Academic Assessments
+  + PowerSchool
+    + A collection of posts about PowerSchool, which can then be aggregated onto a PowerSchool page

 ####Media
 The media library is a collection of photos, videos, and documents.
 Each item in the media library has a Wordpress page and can be annotated with a caption and description.